tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 ![Illustration demonstrating the *cascading* in *Cascading Style Sheets* at work.
 Take note of the `font-size` property in our `h1` style -- it is overridden from the default value.
 The cascading styles produce the resultant style, shown on the right of the illustration.](images/css-cascading.png)

 ## Additional Reading
 What we've discussed in this section is by no means a definitive guide to CSS.
-There are [300-page books](https://www.amazon.co.uk/CSS-Definitive-Guide-Visual-Presentation/dp/1449393195/) devoted to CSS alone!
+There are [books devoted to CSS alone that span over 300 pages!](https://www.amazon.co.uk/CSS-Definitive-Guide-Visual-Presentation/dp/1449393195/) devoted to CSS alone!
 What we have provided you with here is a very brief introduction showing you the very basics of what CSS is and how you can use it.

 As you develop your web applications, you'll undoubtedly run into issues and frustrating problems with styling web content.
 This is part of the learning experience, and you still have a bit to learn.
 We strongly recommend that you invest some time trying out several online tutorials about CSS.
 There are so many resources freely available online, that there isn't any need to buy a book (unless you want to).